 You’re a realist, right?
 You know there are things you can do, investments you can make, that will help to make your company and your products more visible to Gartner and the other research and advisory organizations.

 You know the rules.
-You’re certainly not supposed to be able to buy research coverage and favorable assessments in Gartner’s Magic Quadrants or the Forrester Wave.
+You’re certainly not supposed to be able to buy research coverage and favorable assessments in the Gartner Magic Quadrants or the Forrester Wave.
 But if you had the budget, and the determination to be noticed, there are some things you could do that might help you get onto the analysts’ radar.

 Many firms sign contracts and become clients of the research companies.
 They make sure they have regular contact with the relevant analysts, so they can build easy, trusting, familiar working relationships.
 They sponsor events.
 They invest in buying analyst time for strategic advisory days.
 They talk to the analysts and send them news and announcements about the company and its triumphs.